thanhtan1105/ai-rag-nvidia/README.md

 ## 🚀 Usage

+1. Upload your PDF files to the `uploaded_docs` folder.
+These documents will be used to build the knowledge base for our AI assistant.
+It's like giving our AI assistant a good read! 📖

-1. Run `build_knowledge.py` to build the knowledge base from uploaded documents.
+2. Run `build_knowledge.py` to build the knowledge base from the uploaded documents.
 It's like feeding our AI assistant with knowledge! 🍔

-2. Run `main.py` to start the Streamlit application.
+3. Run `main.py` to start the Streamlit application.
 Let's get this party started! 🎉

-3. Interact with the chatbot through the Streamlit interface.
+4. Interact with the chatbot through the Streamlit interface.
 Have fun chatting! 💬

 ## 🧩 Applying RAG and LLM in NVIDIA